julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 layout: single
 title: "Folk Healing Herbs for the Body (Traditional Remedies)"

-excerpt: "Step into the green world of healing witchcraft.
-Discover traditional herbs like yarrow, calendula, lemon balm, and fennel—used by cunning folk, wise women, and herbal witches to mend wounds of flesh and soul."
+excerpt: "Step into the green world of folk healing.
+Discover traditional herbs like yarrow, calendula, lemon balm, and fennel—used by cunning folk and wise women to treat wounds, illness, and physical imbalances."
 description: "Discover traditional folk healing herbs used to support the body.
 Learn how plants like calendula, yarrow, plantain, and comfrey were used for wounds, infections, digestion, and physical recovery."

 categories: